dependabot/dependabot-core/lib/dependabot/file_fetchers/README.md

 File fetchers are used to fetch the relevant dependency files for a project (e.g., the `Gemfile` and `Gemfile.lock`).
-They are also responsible for checking where a repo has an admissable set of requirement files.
+They are also responsible for checking whether a repo has an admissable set of requirement files.

 There is a `Dependabot::FileFetchers` class for each language Dependabot supports.